Nirzak/apm-wrapper/README.md

 # wrapper
-A tool to decrypt Apple Music's music.
+A tool to decrypt Apple Music's songs.
 An active subscription is still needed.

-Only support Linux x86_64 and arm64.
+Only support arm64. for x86_64 support check zhaarey's repo here: https://github.com/zhaarey/wrapper

 # Install
-Get the pre-built version from this project's Actions.
+Get the pre-built version from this project's Releases.

-Or you can refer to the Actions configuration file for compilation.

 # Docker
-Available for x86_64 and arm64.
+Available for arm64.
 Need to download prebuilt version from releases or actions.

 Build image: `docker build --tag wrapper .`